gamemanual0/gm0/source/docs/custom-manufacturing/laser-cutting.rst

 - Acrylic is a very commonly used material for laser cutting.
 Due to its tendency to fracture under load, it mainly finds use on FTC bots as decorative plates or as guides to funnel game elements.
 For more information on using acrylic in FTC, see `this page <./materials-guide.html#acrylic>`__

 **Delrin**
 - Delrin, also known as acetal, can be safely cut on most CO2 lasers with proper ventilation.
 Laser cut Delrin can be used to make everything from motor mounts to linear slide inserts to whole drivetrain plates.
-More informarmation on delrin can be found `here <./materials-guide.html#delrin>`__.
+More information on delrin can be found `here <./materials-guide.html#delrin>`__.

 There are some materials - mostly plastics - you should **NEVER** try cutting on a desktop laser.
 These include: